LukeShortCloud/gameos-unlock/README.md

 ### Enable Sideloading Support

-The [local plugin](https://github.com/playtron-os/plugin-local) is installed but not enabled by default.
+The [local plugin](https://github.com/playtron-os/plugin-local) is installed but not enabled by default on GameOS Beta 1 (0.21.0.21).
 Copy and run these commands to enable it.
 This will take some time for the Playtron service to restart.

 ```shell
 scp plugin-local/plugin-local-enable.sh playtron@$GAMEOS_IP_ADDRESS:/home/playtron/